Two Days in Bagan, Myanmar

 Exploring the Temples and Pagodas of Bagan

 You cannot underestimate the value of a good night’s sleep while on the road.
 We woke up well-rested and ready for our 5 am e-scooter pick-up, $5 for the day.
-We headed out right away to seek out good spots to view the hot air balloons flying quietly over the plains.
+We immediately headed out to find good spots to view the hot air balloons flying quietly over the plains.

 Sunrise in Bagan, Myanmar

-We were not too concerned about “must-see spots” on our morning ride.
-We did find our way to the Sulmuni manmade hill which gave a great panoramic view of the plains.
+We were not concerned about “must-see spots” on our morning ride.
+We did find our way to the Sulmuni manmade hill, which gave a tremendous panoramic view of the plains.

 Hot air balloon ride over Bagan

-Everyone was very quiet and no one was pushing to get the best spots for photos.
+Everyone was hushed, and no one was pushing to get the best spots for photos.
 It was magical to see the sunrise over the pagodas, to watch and listen to the birdlife, and to see the hot air balloons drifting by.

 The vast majority traveled the plains by e-scooter, another big plus, as they make very little noise.